-- Review and diagnosis: Once the neuropsychologist has reviewed the test results, you’ll meet again.
+Review and diagnosis: Once the neuropsychologist has reviewed the test results, you’ll meet again.
 If your child is a teen, he’ll likely be part of this discussion.
 The specialist will describe what the tests show and how they explain what you’re seeing in your child’s learning or behavior.
-If your child has one or more learning and attention issues, the specialist will identify them.
+If your child has one or more learning and thinking differences, the specialist will identify them.

 The neuropsychologist also might suggest types of help for your child or come up with a treatment plan.
 In her report, she may recommend that your child get specific supports and services at school.
 Some neuropsychologists also provide more specialized therapy in their offices or at a hospital.

 Once you have the test results, the IEP or 504 plan team at school will meet to discuss them.
 Often, they will have done their own evaluation as well.
 A clinical diagnosis isn’t the same as the identification of learning disabilities that a school makes.

 The school will have the specialist’s report.
 But it’s a good idea to have the neuropsychologist be part of the conversation.
 That can happen over the phone or in person.
 She can help make sure that the school’s treatment plan addresses all of your child’s issues.

 Let’s say your child’s diagnosis is dyslexia.
 The school might include special reading instruction in his IEP.
 But your child may need other supports or services to help with particular problems.
 Maybe he has trouble with phonological awareness.
 The specialist might recommend that he work with a speech-language therapist.

 Those types of details can be lost or minimized in a long report.
 Having the specialist there means that she can answer the team’s questions and explain key details in the report.

 Your Role in the Process